SCCapstone/Neptune/Server/doc.md

 `applicationName`: application name provided by the client of the notification (the application that sent this notification on the phone)\
 `timestamp`: the notification's timestamp as provided by the client\
 `createNew`: if true, we DO NOT update the notification!
 If NeptuneRunner finds\
+`contents`: the `contents` property of the notification (in server) represented as a JSON string and encoded as base64.
+Neptune Runner decodes from Base64 -> JSON then loads the content from that JSON data.
 _among others_